Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Background and Threat Model

 In order for an attacker to gain arbitrary code execution and execute system calls for nefarious purposes, in reasonably secure microservices, they often must exploit a vulnerability in the microservice.
-To prevent exploitation, a wide range of research proposals that aim at hardening application code using various run-time verification and enforcement mechanisms~\cite{szekeres2013sok, larsen2014sok, burow2019sok, song2019sok} can also be applied for microservices.
-For example, AddressSanitizer (ASan)~\cite{serebryany2012addresssanitizer} provides detection of memory-safety-related issues (\eg out-of-bounds accesses and uses of freed heap objects).
-However, these software techniques have fairly high overhead ranging from 70\% to 300\% depending on the level of protection.
-Due to these high overheads, many of these techniques have been employed in security auditing and testing environments and not for production deployments which tend to be latency sensitive more so for microservices which rely on expensive network calls for communication.
+To prevent exploitation, a wide range of research proposals that aim at hardening application code, using runtime verification and enforcement mechanisms~\cite{szekeres2013sok, larsen2014sok, burow2019sok, song2019sok}, can also be applied to microservices.
+For example, SoftBound~\cite{nagarakatte2009softbound} and CETS~\cite{nagarakatte2010cets}, as well as AddressSanitizer (ASan)~\cite{serebryany2012addresssanitizer}, provide detection of memory-safety-related issues (\eg~out-of-bounds accesses and uses of freed objects).
+However, these software techniques have fairly high overhead ranging from $70\%$ to $300\%$ depending on the level of protection.
+Due to these high overheads, many of them are usually employed in security auditing and testing environments and not in production deployments, which tend to be latency sensitive---more so for microservices that rely on expensive network calls for communication.

-Because run time vulnerability mitigation cannot be used for microservices, to prevent container escapes, low overhead mitigation techniques are typically used.
+Because runtime vulnerability mitigation cannot be used for microservices, to prevent container escapes, low overhead mitigation techniques are typically used.
 A very popular method is to use \verb$seccomp-BPF$ to restrict the system calls available to a container application~\cite{ghavamnia2020confine, kim2021prof}.
-Common container implementations (\eg Docker, Podman) allow easy installation of \verb$seccomp$ filters and even provide a default \verb$seccomp$ filter that removes access to 44 system calls for all containers.
+Common container implementations (\eg Docker, Podman) allow easy installation of \verb$seccomp-BPF$ filters and even provide a default filter that removes access to $44$ system calls for all containers.
 The container \verb$seccomp-BPF$ interface can be leveraged to customize and further restrict the system calls available to an microservice executing in a container~\cite{dockerseccomp}.